-This lesson will guide you in text analysis of two articles from "Nowhere to Turn," a Pulitzer Center-supported reporting project which tells the stories of Alaska Native women and girls, who suffer high rates of sexual violence.
+This lesson will guide you in a close analysis of two articles from "Nowhere to Turn," a Pulitzer Center-supported reporting project that explores the stories of Alaska Native women and girls.
 The stories focus on Alaska's Bering Strait region, where the city of Nome serves as a regional hub for dozens of smaller villages.
+It is also a region where women and girls suffer high rates of sexual violence.
 Over half of Nome's residents are Alaska Native, largely of Inupiaq and Yup'ik heritage, and and its police department has been accused of "indifference and incompetence" when faced with widespread allegations of sexual assault disproportionately affecting the Native community.